ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 There are many available frameworks to build decentralized apps on IPFS.
 See for example [Dappkit](https://dappkit.io/), [Fission](https://fission.codes/), [Fleek](https://fleek.co/), or [Textile](https://textile.io/).

-### Share photos with friends, comment them and interact

-[Textile](https://textile.io/) is one of the oldest company building with IPFS.
-It developed the concept of Threads to transform IPFS into a social network featuring feeds and events.
-They built the [first app](https://github.com/textileio/photos) on top of it, letting you privately share photos with your friends: Textile Photos.

 ### SecureMyState

-This award-winning working prototype of an app for government/citizens communication was built in two days during the [DenverETH 2020](https://ethdenver.com/) hackathon.
+This app for government-citizen communication was built in two days during the [DenverETH 2020](https://ethdenver.com/) hackathon.
 It lets Colorado citizens manage state-owned data about themselves, such as their driving license status or business registration.
 You can see its [code](https://github.com/twos-complement/eth-denver-2020), or a [slide presentation](https://www.figma.com/proto/usEzmsRYQCe3MP8qp4ur5H/Advance-Colorado?node-id=76%3A5625&viewport=143%2C-89%2C0.049727652221918106&scaling=scale-down).

 ### Marketplace

 [Haven](https://gethaven.app/) is a privacy-focused mobile app for shopping.
-Haven doesn't know its users' buying history, let them pay in cryptos, and doesn't take cut on the sales.
+Haven doesn't know its users' buying history, lets them pay with crypto, and doesn't take a cut on.

 ### Torrent tracker hub

-[BitTorrent](https://en.wikipedia.org/wiki/Bittorrent) is a powerful P2P file-sharing technology, but it works better with the help of centralized "trackers" helping users know who has what.
+[BitTorrent](https://en.wikipedia.org/wiki/Bittorrent) is a powerful P2P file-sharing technology, but it works better with the help of centralized _trackers_ helping users know who has what.
 Some people tried with some success to decentralize them.
 You can find their working prototype [here](https://github.com/urbanguacamole/torrent-paradise).

 ### COVID-19 tracker

-This dead-simple tracker API lets any IPFS node request the latest data about the COVID-19 pandemics.
+This simple tracker API lets any IPFS node request the latest data about the COVID-19 pandemics.
 See the code on [GitHub](https://github.com/RTradeLtd/ipcoronafs).

-### Make your software distribution more distributed
+### GitHub integration

 This simple [GitHub Action](https://github.com/marketplace/actions/upload-to-ipfs) lets you upload your GitHub Releases on IPFS automatically.

 ### Backup you Wolfram data

 In a recent update, Wolfram let users store their computation or assets on IPFS.
-Check out the [version notes](https://writings.stephenwolfram.com/2020/03/in-less-than-a-year-so-much-new-launching-version-12-1-of-wolfram-language-mathematica/) to know how.
+Check out the [version notes](https://writings.stephenwolfram.com/2020/03/in-less-than-a-year-so-much-new-launching-version-12-1-of-wolfram-language-mathematica/) for more information.

 ### Music streaming platform

-[Audius](https://audius.co/) is a music streaming platform built on IPFS, where artists are in control, where no fees are taken by the platform, and where listeners can enjoy their music while offline.
+[Audius](https://audius.co/) is a music streaming platform built on IPFS.
+Artists are in control, no fees are taken by the platform, and listeners can enjoy their music while offline.

 ### Music player